Tony Price (basketball)

-Anthony Price (born January 5, 1957) is a former professional basketball player who played in the NBA.
+Anthony Price (born January 5, 1957) is an American former professional basketball player who played in the National Basketball Association (NBA).
 Price attended the University of Pennsylvania where he was a standout basketball player.
-In his senior season, Price won the Ivy League Men's Basketball Player of the Year award after averaging 19.8 points per game and 8.7 rebounds per game.
-Price was then drafted with the seventh pick in the second round of the 1979 NBA Draft by the Detroit Pistons.
+In his senior season, Price won the Ivy League Player of the Year award after averaging 19.8 points per game and 8.7 rebounds per game.
+He helped the Penn team advance to the 1979 NCAA Tournament and eventually into the Final Four for the first time in school history.
+Tony was the top scorer of the tournament with 142 points and earned a spot on the 1979 All-East Regional team.

+Price was then drafted with the seventh pick in the second round of the 1979 NBA draft by the Detroit Pistons.
 He was waived by the Pistons before playing a single game for them.
 Price did end up being signed by the San Diego Clippers who he played five games for in the 1980-81 NBA season.
 In those five games, Price averaged 0.8 points per game and 0.6 assists per game.

 Tony Price is also the father of NBA player A. J. Price.